 This entry is much darker and violent than the last two.
 It's nice to see that Deth's personal problems are not ignored as if the last movie never happened.
 Given that his catastrophic love life was the only storyline worth following in the second outing it would have been a shame to waste the time invested.

-Whilst undergoing a divorce Jack is pulled out of the “present day” and back to 2247 to stop a major outbreak of Trancers and save the city.
-It’s refreshing that this entry spends most of its time in the future and whilst the budget is larger than any of the previous Trancers movies.
-There is a lot of creativity with the special effects and practical locations.
-The tone has been changed, especially when compared to the lightweight 2nd entry and the film is a lot darker, featuring a great deal more action.
+Whilst undergoing a divorce Jack is pulled out of the "present day" and back to 2247 to stop a major outbreak of Trancers and save the city.
+It's refreshing that this entry spends most of its time in the future and whilst the budget is larger than any of the previous Trancers movies.
+There is a lot of creativity with the special effects and locations.
+The tone has been changed, especially when compared to the flimsy lightweight drama of the second entry and the film is a lot darker, featuring a great deal more action.

 Outcome: THE sequel to Trancers the fans deserved.